 - Press Network.

-- As your Nest is finished scanning for local networks, locate your Wi-Fi and, if needed, enter your password.
+- Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if needed, put in your password.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
+Recharge it with the USB cord that comes included.

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.

 Off mode can even be accessed from your Google Home app: